High dimensional consistent independence testing with maxima of rank correlations: Theoretical analysis

 where, for each specified $(n,p)$, the infima are taken over all distributions in $\mathcal{D}(\gamma,p;h_D)$, $\mathcal{D}(\gamma,p;h_R)$, and $\mathcal{D}(\gamma,p;h_{\tau^*})$ with population dependence coefficient matrices $\fD=[D_{jk}]$, $\fR=[R_{jk}]$, and $\fT^*=[\tau^*_{jk}]$ for $D_{jk}:=\E \hat D_{jk}$, $R_{jk}:=\E \hat R_{jk}$, and $\tau^*_{jk}:=\E \hat\tau^*_{jk}$, respectively. \end{corollary}

 We now turn to optimality of the proposed tests.
 There have been long debates on the power of consistent rank-based tests compared to those based on linear and simple rank correlation measures.
-As a matter of fact, \citet{MR0125690} have given interesting comments on this topic, stating that the required sample size for the bivariate independence test based on $h_R(\cdot)$ is of the same order as that in common parametric cases, hinting that even under a particular parametric model these nonparametric consistent tests of independence can be as rate-efficient as tests that specifically target the considered model.
-Recently, \citet{MR3798874} made a first step towards a minimax optimality result for consistent tests of independence.
+As a matter of fact, \citet{MR0125690} have given interesting comments on this topic, stating that the required sample size for the bivariate independence test based on $h_R(\cdot)$ is of the same order as that in common parametric cases, hinting that even under a particular parametric model these nonparametric consistent tests of independence can be as rate-efficient as tests that specifically target the considered model. {\citet{MR3766953} and \citet{MR3737306}, among many others, derived rate-optimality results for rank-based tests.
+However, their results do not cover those that permit consistent assessment of pairwise independence.} Recently, \citet{MR3798874} made a first step towards a minimax optimality result for consistent tests of independence.
 Their result shows an infeasible version of a test based on distance covariance to be rate-optimal against a Gaussian dense alternative.
 However, it remained an open question if there exists a feasible (consistent) test of mutual independence in high dimensions that is rate-optimal against certain alternatives.
 Below we are able to give an affirmative answer.

 We shall focus on the proposed tests in Examples \ref{eg:hd2}--\ref{eg:bd2} and show their rate-optimality in the Gaussian model.
 To this end, we define a new alternative class of matrices